SUHAIBCHEMBAN/autozen/server/wishlist/README.md

 ## Helper Utilities

+The `utils.py` file provides legacy functions (deprecated).

-The `utils.py` file provides functions for:
+The `cache_utils.py` file provides enhanced caching functions for:
-- Adding items to wishlist
+- Adding items to wishlist with automatic cache invalidation
-- Removing items from wishlist
+- Removing items from wishlist with automatic cache invalidation
-- Clearing wishlist
+- Clearing wishlist with automatic cache invalidation
-- Checking if product is in wishlist
+- Checking if product is in wishlist using cache
-- Getting wishlist item count
+- Getting wishlist item count from cache
+- Retrieving wishlist and wishlist items from cache

+See [CACHING_README.md](CACHING_README.md) for detailed caching implementation documentation.

 ## Best Practices Implemented